- How can we make sure that we meet the ‘best interest of the child’ standard?

 However, we can say that the use of hard identifiers, such as a passport, provide a high level of certainty.
 However, they also have a higher risk of discrimination.
 Self-declaration is a much lower level of certainty.
 Combining different methods is likely to increase certainty.
 We cannot tell you the level of certainty provided by any method which uses artificial intelligence.
 This depends on the quality of the dataset and the efficacy of the algorithms and should be considered on a case by case basis.

 We do not intend to map certainty levels to risks because every service is different.
 Carrying out a data protection impact assessment (DPIA), as required by the UK GDPR and the code, would help you identify and assess the risks in your service.
-We produced a best interests framework to help you identify the risks, which can help you decide on the appropriate level of certainty.
+We produced a best interests self-assessment to help you identify the risks, which can help you decide on the appropriate level of certainty.
 However, you should not adopt a method of age assurance if the risks associated with the data processing for that purpose exceed the risks associated with the original processing.
 That would not be an appropriate level of certainty.

 Yes, if that is the right approach for your processing.
 Standard 3 of the code includes “hard identifiers” in the list of possible methods you might use to establish a user’s age.
 This means asking for proof of identity.
 However, the Code says to do so only if, “the risks inherent in your processing really warrant such an approach.”
 This is because there is a high risk of discrimination and exclusion for children (and indeed some adults) who don’t have access to identity documents.
 The code also says that “requiring hard identifiers may also have a disproportionate impact on the privacy of adults.”
 The Commissioner’s Opinion on age assurance in the context of the Children’s code provides further information on the use of hard identifiers.